Adventure and beer — there are fewer things on this planet that marry together quite so beautifully.

 In addition to that we have one of the most active mountaineering clubs in Australia, ANU Mountaineering Club which has produced some of the most famous Mountaineers in the world including Lincon Hall, Tim Macartney Snape and more!

 Wowser, that’s rad.
-You really seem to be bring adventure, sustainability and beer together into a vortex of epic-ness.
+You really seem to be bringing adventure, sustainability and beer together into a vortex of epic-ness.

 Pretty easy to bring together what we are doing anyway!!